xufangzhi/xufangzhi.github.io/_pages/about.md

 # 🐯 About Me

-I am Fangzhi Xu (徐方植), a final-year PhD student in Xi'an Jiaotong University, major in Computer Science, advised by [Prof. Jun Liu](https://gr.xjtu.edu.cn/en/web/liukeen/4).
-I am currently a research intern at ByteDance Seed.
-I was previously a research intern at Shanghai AI LAB, supervised by [Dr. Zhiyong Wu](https://lividwo.github.io/zywu.github.io/).
+I am Fangzhi Xu (徐方植), currently a research intern at ByteDance Seed.
+I received my Ph.D. in Computer Science from Xi'an Jiaotong University, where I was advised by [Prof. Jun Liu](https://gr.xjtu.edu.cn/en/web/liukeen/4).
+I was previously a research intern at Bytedance Seed and Shanghai AI LAB, supervised by [Dr. Zhiyong Wu](https://lividwo.github.io/zywu.github.io/).
 I also visited Nanyang Technological University (NTU, Singapore 🇸🇬) for one year, advised by [Prof. Luu Anh Tuan](https://tuanluu.github.io/).

 I have published researches in some top-tier conferences and journals, such as ICLR, NeurIPS, ACL and IEEE TKDE.
 Also, I serve as a PC member (or reviewer) for ICLR, NeurIPS, ICML, ACL, EMNLP, NAACL.